irawoodring/162/introduction/PITCHME.md

 Saruman was a scholar too.
 ---
 In Harry Potter the same sort of elements appear.
-The students study plants, animals, chemistry, etc.  Almost every time there is a major problem Hermione (easily the best wizard of the three) runs to the library to find an answer.
+The students study plants, animals, chemistry, etc.  Almost every time there is a major problem Hermione (easily the best wizard of the three) runs to the library to find an answer:
+---
+“Harry — I think I've just understood something!
+I've got to go to the library!”
+And she sprinted away, up the stairs.
+“What does she understand?” said Harry distractedly, still looking around, trying to tell where the voice had come from.
+“Loads more than I do,” said Ron, shaking his head.
+“But why’s she got to go to the library?”
+“Because that’s what Hermione does,” said Ron, shrugging.
+“When in doubt, go to the library.”
+― J.K.
+Rowling, Harry Potter and the Chamber of Secrets
+---?image=./introduction/images/hermione.jpg
 ---
 Even in the comics this idea appears!